Employment vacancy announcements are posted here when available. They also may be viewed on the Smithsonian Institution

 Every year, the Center for Folklife and Cultural Heritage involves over a hundred interns in our various activities.
 We offer internships year-round in various fields, including folklore, cultural anthropology, ethnomusicology, linguistics, museum studies, arts administration, graphic and web design, videography, marketing, social media, and library science.
-All internships take place in Washington, D.C.
+Internships can take place remotely or in Washington, D.C.

 Intern projects, conducted under the guidance of the Center’s professional staff, often focus on research and production for the annual Smithsonian Folklife Festival, Smithsonian Folkways Recordings, Ralph Rinzler Folklife Archives, educational outreach, and cultural sustainability research and programs.

 Internships are open to students and non-students alike.
 They can be from six weeks to one year, full- or part-time, though working at least fifteen to twenty hours per week is preferred.
 Unless otherwise specified, these are non-paying internships.
 Students in folklore, American studies, history, music, library science, or other fields may be able to arrange course credit for their work.

 We welcome interns for the Smithsonian Folklife Festival year-round, although the bulk of the work is in the summer.
 In the fall, winter, and spring, interns assist with research and planning for the upcoming Festival’s programs—best suited for students in anthropology, ethnomusicology, and language studies as related to the program.

-In the summer, we also seek interns to work on event production, technical crew, the Festival Marketplace, social media, web production, graphic design, curatorial team, the Festival Blog, public relations, accessibility, participant and volunteer coordination, video production, and administration.
+In the summer, we also seek interns to work on event production, technical crew, the Festival Marketplace, social media, web production, graphic design, foodways, curatorial team, the Festival Blog, public relations, accessibility, participant and volunteer coordination, video production, and administration.

 Summer interns are expected to work through the ten days of the Festival during the last week of June and first week of July, including weekends and the July Fourth holiday.
 Festival interns should be comfortable working outdoors in high heat and humidity, in a fast-paced environment among large crowds of people.

 Smithsonian Folkways Recordings